estivate/faulkner/README.md

 Note that we are checking the error value here.
 Default usage or toggling Debug will never error, but specifying a log file can error if permissions are wrong, etc.

-Finally, you can send multiple options:
+Finally, you can set multiple options:

 ```go
     debug_toggle := faulkner.SetDebug(false)